Georgia Tech Yellow Jackets football: Bobby Dodd era (1945–1966)

-President Blake R Van Leer believed athletics were an important part of collegiate life, he championed that belief with coaches like Dodd where he was recorded being proud of Dodd's accomplishments.
+President Blake R Van Leer believed athletics were an important part of collegiate life, he championed that belief with public support of coaches like Dodd.
+Van Leer was recorded being proud of Dodd's accomplishments, celebrating him among peers and being a supporting friend.
 Bobby Dodd took over the Georgia Tech football program following Coach Alexander's retirement in 1944.
 He did not believe in intense physical practices but rather precise and well executed practices.
 Dodd's philosophy translated to winning.
 He set the record for career wins at Tech at 165 career coaching wins including a 31-game winning streak from 1951 to 1952.
 He also managed to capture two Southeastern Conference Titles and the 1952 National Title, which concluded a 12–0 perfect season and Sugar Bowl conquest of previously undefeated, seventh ranked Ole Miss in a season that also included victories over Orange Bowl champions, 9th ranked, Alabama; 15th ranked Gator Bowl champions Florida Gators football; 16th ranked Duke; and a 7–4 rival Georgia.
 While 9–0 Michigan State would capture the AP and UP titles, the Yellow Jackets' were ranked first in the International News Service poll.
 Dodd also understood the deep-seated rivalry with the University of Georgia.
 His teams won 8 games in a row over the Bulldogs from 1949 to 1956 outscoring the Bulldogs 176–39 during the winning streak.
 This 8–game winning streak against Georgia remains the longest winning streak by either team in the series.
 Dodd would finish his career with a 12–9 record against the Bulldogs.
 In 1956, much controversy preceded the 1956 Sugar Bowl.
 Segregationists tried to keep Pitt fullback/linebacker Bobby Grier from playing because he was black.
-Georgia’s governor publicly threatened to remove funding if Georgia Tech’s president Blake R. Van Leer did not cancel the game.
-Dodd backed Van Leer in his desire to move forward with the game.
-Ultimately, Bobby Grier played making this the first integrated Sugar Bowl and is regarded as the first integrated bowl game in the Deep South.
+Georgia's governor Marvin Griffin privately met with Coach Dodd and Georgia Tech President Van Leer, where he told them the game could go on without pushback.
+Immediately after, the governor issued a telegram stating the South stands in Armageddon and publicly threatened to remove funding if Georgia Tech's president Van Leer did not cancel the game.
+Dodd, along with his team, publicly supported moving forward with the game.
+President Van Leer threatened to resign in a show of support.
+Ultimately, Bobby Grier played, making this the first integrated Sugar Bowl and is regarded as the first integrated bowl game in the Deep South.